-LogicMonitor officially supports the most recent four versions of Kubernetes at any given time, and aims to offer support for new versions within 60 days of the official release.
-Additionally, LogicMonitor officially supports running LM Container Kubernetes Monitoring on AWS Bottlerocket OS: https://aws.amazon.com/bottlerocket/.
+LogicMonitor officially supports the most recent four versions of Kubernetes at any given time and aims to offer support for new versions within 60 days of the official release.
+In addition, LogicMonitor officially supports running LM Container Kubernetes Monitoring on AWS Bottlerocket OS: https://aws.amazon.com/bottlerocket/.

-The following table displays supported Kubernetes and Helm version with the compatible Argus and Collectorset-Controller versions.
+The following table displays the supported Kubernetes and Helm versions with the compatible Argus and Collectorset-Controller versions.

 |1.15||2||v2, latest||v1, latest|

 Note: Referencing the image tag by its major version number (such as v3) also matches the versions with incremented minor and bug fix version numbers while also allowing you to specify an exact version.
-In the table above versions are referenced according the major version number, but you should refer to DockerHub for all available image tags.
+In the earlier table, versions are referenced according to the major version number, to view all the available image tags, see DockerHub.

 The integration relies on two lightweight applications that each run in your cluster as a pod:

 - An application, Argus, running in the cluster for discovery.
 Argus uses LogicMonitor’s API to add Nodes, Pods, and Services into monitoring.